VISTA Fraud Defense Attorney

-Healthcare fraud is another common form of fraud, which can sometimes overlap with insurance fraud.
+Healthcare fraud is another common form, which can sometimes overlap with insurance fraud.
 This can take place in the form of doctors lying about services in order to get reimbursed by insurance companies or in the form of someone using someone else’s name or even a fake ID in order to get medical care, a type of identity theft.
-Similarly, some people will commit fraud in order to get access to prescriptions they would not otherwise be able to obtain, which is also a drug crime.
+Similarly, some people commit drug crimes by scamming doctors or pharmacists in order to get access to prescriptions they would not otherwise be able to obtain, which is also a drug crime.
 Also, some people lie about their income in order to qualify for Medi-Cal, a type of welfare fraud.

 Finally, in the most well known type of fraud is simply lying to someone else in order to swindle them out of money, this commonly involves some form of mail fraud, wire fraud, mortgage fraud or securities fraud.
-Illegal use of someone else’s credit card number or is also a similar form of theft-related fraud.
+Illegal use of someone else’s credit card number is a similar crime.
 Tax fraud can also result in criminal charges, but this rarely occurs except in the most egregious cases.

 Fraud Charges in California

-While the penalties for fraud charges in California will vary depending on how the crime was committed and what the perpetrator acquired as a result, most fraud cases will involve felony charges.
+While the penalties for these crimes in California will vary depending on how the crime was committed and what the perpetrator acquired as a result, most fraud cases will involve felony charges.
 Anyone convicted of these charges may face time in prison or jail.
-If the fraud involved large amounts of money, the potential prison sentence will go up drastically.
+If the crime involved large amounts of money, the potential prison sentence will go up drastically.
 No matter what else the sentence entails, making restitution to the victim is mandatory.

-If you are convicted of fraud charges in California, you will not only face serious penalties, but also face long-term challenges when you seek employment after your release from prison because few people trust those with fraud convictions on their record.
+If you are convicted of these crimes in California, you will not only face serious penalties, but also face long-term challenges when you seek employment after your release from prison because few people trust those with fraud convictions on their record.

-The San Diego police department and District Attorney each have specialized units devoted exclusively to investigating and prosecuting fraud cases.
-These cases may also be tried in a Federal Court and federal agencies also have special investigators to uncover fraud.
-All of this means that if you have been charged with fraud there is probably a lot of evidence against you.
+The San Diego Police Department and District Attorney each have specialized units devoted exclusively to investigating and prosecuting white collar cases.
+These criminal cases may also be tried in a Federal Court and federal agencies also have special investigators to uncover fraud.
+All of this means that if you have been charged this crime, there is probably a lot of evidence against you.